Alfonso-mtzj/Real_Time_Systems/App5/README.md

 The web server and monitor run on Core 0 so networking and logging do not interfere with the real-time tasks running on Core 1.

 If the web server were placed on Core 1, handling HTTP requests and Wi-Fi traffic could delay the producer, consumer, or emergency responder tasks.
-Separating the monitor onto Core 0 helps keep the real-time pipeline predictable.
+Keeping the monitor on Core 0 lets the real-time tasks on Core 1 run without getting slowed down by the web server or logging.
 ---

 # Concurrency Diagram